.com vs .net: Key differences between these domain extensions

 Note that you don’t have to use a ccTLD just because you live in a certain country or have a business presence there.
 However, having a ccTLD usually makes it easier for customers to find local businesses.

 Moreover, since some ccTLDs are homographs of common abbreviations, they are no longer associated with certain territories and have grown to be used as generic.
 For example, .cc domains were originally assigned to the Cocos (Keeling) Islands.
-And .tv extension was used as a ccTLD for the Polynesian island nation of Tuvalu initially.
+The .tv extension was initially used as a ccTLD for the Polynesian island nation of Tuvalu.

-.com is the most popular domain name extension, used on 52% of the websites on the internet.
-That’s because it mainly represents commercial intent, and it’s also very easy to guess.
+.com is the most popular domain name extension, used on 44.4% of the websites on the internet.
+That’s because it mainly represents commercial intent, and for many people it’s the most familiar one.

 On the other hand, a .net domain extension isn’t as generic as a .com domain.
 Businesses that use .net extensions are mostly network services, database providers, and technology companies, such as ThemeForest.